duneroadrunner/SaferCPlusPlus-BenchmarksGame/msetl/README.md

 ### Scope threads

 `xscope_thread` is the scope counterpart to [`mstd::thread`](#thread). `xscope_thread` ensures that the actual associated thread doesn't outlive it (and therefore doesn't outlive the scope), blocking in its destructor if necessary.
-Note that any object shared with an `mstd::thread` necessarily has dynamic allocation (i.e. is allocated on the heap), whereas objects shared with a scope thread can themselves be scope objects (i.e. allocated on the stack).
+Note that objects shared with an `mstd::thread` generally have dynamic allocation (i.e. are allocated on the heap), whereas objects shared with a scope thread can themselves be scope objects (i.e. allocated on the stack).
 Which would generally be the primary reason for using scope threads over non-scope threads.

-Any data type that qualifies as "[shareable](#tuserdeclaredasyncshareableobj)" (or "[passable](#tuserdeclaredasyncpassableobj)") with non-scope threads also qualifies as shareable (or passable) with scope threads.
+Any data type that qualifies as "[shareable](#tasyncshareableobj)" (or "[passable](#tasyncpassableobj)") with non-scope threads also qualifies as shareable (or passable) with scope threads.
 (But not necessarily the other way around.)

 #### access controlled objects

 But in order to share an existing scope object, that object also has to be an "access controlled" object.
 You make a type "access controlled" by wrapping it with the `mse::TXScopeAccessControlledObj<>` template wrapper.

 `mse::TXScopeAccessControlledObj<>` provides `xscope_pointer()`, `xscope_const_pointer()` and `xscope_exclusive_pointer()` member functions which you use to obtain (scope) pointers to the contained object.
 Note that a pointer obtained via `xscope_exclusive_pointer()` may not coexist with any other pointer to the same object.
-Attempting to violate this rule will result in an exception, and attempting to destroy an access controlled object that has outstanding references to it will result in program termination.
+Attempting to violate this rule will result in an exception.

 #### xscope_thread_carrier